 We are calling for more cyclists to get involved by anonymously contributing your ride stats to the dashboard using the free See.Sense App.
 You need to be a member of Cycling Ireland and own a See.Sense light to contribute, however Cycling Ireland Membership offers an exclusive 30% discount code off all See.Sense award-winning reactive bike lights.

 NOT JUST A BIKE LIGHT

 It's not just about the insights.
-If you own a See.Sense product and have joined the See.Sense community through their mobile app, you’ll see some unique and fun stats about your own rides too.
+If you own a See.Sense product and have joined the See.Sense community through our mobile app, you’ll see some unique and fun stats about your own rides too.
 These include: